Best Bottleneck Calculators for PCs in 2023

 7. If either the CPU, Memory or Disk is at 100% utilization, it indicates a bottleneck in your PC.

-While many third-party bottleneck calculators are available, the Windows Task Manager is a built-in tool readily available to all Windows users.
+While many third-party bottleneck calculators are available, the Windows Task Manager is a built-in tool available to all Windows users.
 It’s a quick and easy way to identify bottlenecks without having to install any additional software.

 2. MSI Afterburner